laryferreira/ieeecisIA/README.md

-# IEEE Student Chapter - IA and ML
+# IEEE Student Chapter - AI and ML

 ### Cases and Notebooks: